Oxford-HAI-Lab/etr_case_generator/README.md

 problems corresponding to examples from the
 [*Reason and Inquiry*](https://academic.oup.com/book/45443) text.
 `ILLUSORY_INFERENCE_FROM_DISJUNCTION` contains templates for control and target problems for the original study on illusory inferences from disjunctions.
+Note that the composition of `ALL_SEED_PROBLEMS` can be easily extended by either appending manually to `create_starting_problems` or by adding other seed banks from the `study_replication_seed_problems.py` file.

 The `mutations.get_view_mutations` function can change the structure of a given `View` object in a couple of basic ways:
 1. The given `View` can have a new predicate atom conjoined to an existing `State`, in either the stage or supposition.
 2. The given `View` can have a new predicate atom disjoined into the stage or supposition, creating a new `State` in that set of `State`s.
-3. 1. or 2. can occur with an existing predicate atom already in the `View`.
+3. 1 or 2 can occur with an existing predicate atom already in the `View`.
 4. An existing predicate atom can be replaced with an arbitrary object that is either universally or existentially quantified (currently, up to a maximum depth of 3).
 5. A random atom can be taken to be at issue, or not at issue.
 6. A random atom can be replaced with its corresponding verifier or falsifier (in simpler terms, negated).

+N.B. here—our system restricts its representations to unary predicates in all cases.
+This means that currently, you can have "the dog is fluffy," but not "the dog is between home and the park."